 Based on these first three reflections, and guided by the following (especially the next one from Knowing Jesus), I’m pondering (in 2005) a reading of the Beatitudes more wholly consistent with mimetic theory before preaching them.

 8. Richard Rohr, Jesus’ Plan for a New World: The Sermon on the Mount, see especially pp. 129ff.
 Rohr combines three perspectives that are immensely helpful to me: Catholic spirituality in the tradition of Thomas Merton, the Emerging Church, and Girardian anthropology (the only footnote in the entire book, p.
 4, acknowledges his gratitude to the work of Girard and Gil Bailie).

-10. René Girard, Things Hidden, pp. 196ff., provide commentary on the Sermon on the Mount which places the Beatitudes in context.
-Link to a full excerpt of Girard’s reflections on “The Preaching of the Kingdom,” pp. 196-202.
+10. René Girard, Things Hidden, pp. 196ff., provide commentary on the Sermon on the Mount which places the Beatitudes in context, in a wider section on “The Preaching of the Kingdom,” pp. 196-202.

 11. Raymund Schwager, Jesus in the Drama of Salvation, cites Luke’s version of the beatitudes:

 Jesus declared those blessed who are normally judged quite differently by humankind and considered unfortunate and battered creatures: “Blessed you poor, for to you belongs the kingdom of God.
 Blessed those who hunger now, for they will be satisfied.
 Blessed those who cry now, for they will laugh” (Luke 6:20ff.).
 Blessed are those unfortunate up until now, because the kingdom of God belongs to them and in it everything will be transformed.
 But this turnabout, as the beatitudes make clear, will happen only in the future.
 Besides the words and images that speak of the already present kingdom of God, there are countless others which point to the future.
 But how are the present and the future of the kingdom of God related to one another? (pp. 32-33)